share this post

 Cutting: I recommend using a plastic cake knife to cut the brownie easily.
 This brownie recipe makes 16 brownie squares.

-Serving size: nutrition panel is for one brownie square with frosting.
-This recipe makes 16 brownie squares.
+Serving Size: The nutrition panel is for one brownie square with frosting.
+This recipe makes 16 brownie squares

 Tried this recipe?Mention @sweetashoneyrecipes